uscga badge

 4. an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.

-5. aan ability to function effectively on a team whose members together provide leadership; create a collaborative and inclusive environment; establish goals; plan tasks; and meet objectives.
+5. an ability to function effectively on a team whose members together provide leadership; create a collaborative environment; establish goals; plan tasks; and meet objectives.

-6. aan ability to develop and conduct appropriate experimentation; analyze and interpret data; and use engineering judgment to draw conclusions.
+6. an ability to develop and conduct appropriate experimentation; analyze and interpret data; and use engineering judgment to draw conclusions.

 7. an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.